wwarthen/RomWBW/Source/Doc/Architecture.md

 Invocation
 ----------

 HBIOS functions are invoked by placing the required parameters in CPU registers and executing an RST 08 instruction.
 Note that HBIOS does not preserve register values that are unused.
 However, it will not modify the Z80 alternate registers or IX/IY (these registers may be used within HBIOS, but will be saved and restored internally).

 Normally, applications will not call HBIOS functions directly.
 It is intended that the operating system makes all HBIOS function calls.
 Applications that are considered system utilities may use HBIOS, but must be careful not to modify the operating environment in any way that the operating system does not expect.

 In general, the desired function is placed in the B register.
 Register C is frequently used to specify a subfunction or a target device unit number.
 Additional registers are used as defined by the specific function.
 Register A should be used to return function result information.
 A=0 should indicate success, other values are function specific.

 The character, disk, and video device functions all refer to target devices using a logical device unit number that is passed in the C register.
 Keep in mind that these unit numbers are assigned dynamically at HBIOS initialization during the device discovery process.
 The assigned unit numbers are displayed on the consoled at the conclusion of device initialization.
 The unit assignments will never change after HBIOS initialization.
 However, they can change at the next boot if there have been hardware or BIOS customization changes.
 Code using HBIOS functions should not assume fixed unit assignments.

 Some functions utilize pointers to memory buffers.
 Unless otherwise stated, such buffers can be located anywhere in the Z80 CPU 64K address space.
 However, performance sensitive buffers (primarily disk I/O buffers) will require double-buffering if the caller’s buffer is in the lower 32K of CPU address space.
 For optimal performance, such buffers should be placed in the upper 32K of CPU address space.

-\newpage
+`\clearpage`{=latex}

 Character Input/Output (CIO)
 ----------------------------

 Character input/output functions require that a Character Unit be specified in the C register.
 This is the logical device unit number assigned during the boot process that identifies all character I/O devices uniquely.
 A special value of 0x80 can be used for Unit to refer to the current console device.

 Character devices can usually be configured with line characteristics such as speed, framing, etc. A word value (16 bit) is used to describe